Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Stomatitis is an inflammatory process in the mucous membrane of the mouth (stoma in Greek "mouth", itis - inflammatory process).
-Because the etiology, the causes of inflammation can be different, the clinical picture, the symptoms of stomatitis are also variable and depend on the form, from the localization of the disease, the prevalence and many other factors.
-The factors that provoke stomatitis can be local or common - trauma, allergy, virus, fungal or bacterial infection, irritation of the oral cavity with food, chemicals, beriberi and micronutrient deficiencies (most often iron).
-Stomatitis develops in people of any age and sex, but more often they suffer children, patients of advanced age.
+Stomatitis is an inflammatory process in the oral mucosa (stoma in Greek means "mouth", itis - inflammatory process).
+Since the etiology, causes of inflammation can be different, the clinical picture, symptoms of stomatitis are also variable and depend on the form, localization of the disease, the degree of prevalence and many other factors.
+Factors that provoke stomatitis can be local or general - trauma, allergy, virus, fungal or bacterial infection, irritation of the oral cavity by food products, chemicals, vitamin deficiency and lack of trace elements (most often iron).
+Stomatitis develops in people of any age and gender, but more often it affects children and elderly patients.

-In the international classification of diseases, ICD-10 disease is described in block K12 - Diseases of the oral cavity, salivary glands and jaws.
+In the international classification of diseases, ICD-10, the disease is described in block K12 – Diseases of the oral cavity, salivary glands and jaws.

-The stomatitis and its symptoms are classified thus:
+Stomatitis and its symptoms are classified as follows:

 - By prevalence: